railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

 :sequence: Sequence, integer, required

-    *The sequence field is used to order the taxes lines from the lowest sequences to the higher ones.
-The order is important if you have a tax that have several tax children.
+    *The sequence field is used to order the taxes lines from lower sequences to higher ones.
+The order is important if you have a tax that has several tax children.
 In this case, the evaluation order is important.*